Twilight Zone (2 Unlimited song): Chart performance

-"Twilight Zone" peaked at number one in Finland, Ireland and the Netherlands (2 weeks), and entered the top 10 in Austria (10), Belgium (5), Greece (2), Portugal (7), Spain (3), Sweden (9) and the United Kingdom, as well as on the Eurochart Hot 100.
+"Twilight Zone" peaked at number one in Finland, Ireland and the Netherlands (2 weeks) and entered the top 10 in Austria, Belgium, Greece, Portugal, Spain, Sweden and the United Kingdom, as well as on the Eurochart Hot 100.
 In the UK, "Twilight Zone" peaked at number two during its third week on the UK Singles Chart, on 2 February 1992.
-It was held off the top spot by Wet Wet Wet's "Goodnight Girl".
+It was held off reaching the top spot by Wet Wet Wet's "Goodnight Girl".
 On the Music Week Dance Singles chart and the Record Mirror Club Chart, it peaked at numbers four and 13.
-"Twilight Zone" was also a top-20 hit in Germany (20), Ireland (20) and Switzerland (15).
-Outside Europe, the single reached number one on Canada's RPM Dance/Urban chart, numbers five, 22 and 49 on the US Billboard Hot Dance Club Play, Maxi-Singles Sales and Hot 100 charts, and number eleven in Australia.
+"Twilight Zone" was also a top-20 hit in Germany and Switzerland.
+Outside Europe, the single reached number one on Canada's RPM Dance chart and numbers five, 22 and 49 on the US Billboard Dance Club Play, Maxi-Singles Sales and Hot 100 charts, respectively.
+In Oceania, it peaked at number 11 on the ARIA Singles Chart in Australia.
+In West Asia, it became a successful top-3 hit in Israel, peaking at number two on 25 February 1992.